joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/22/obituaries/richard-k-kim-dead.html?searchResultPosition=3

 **How Does Ranked-Choice Voting Work in New York?**\
-`New Yorkers voting in the June 22 primary for mayor will used ranked-choice voting for the first time this year.
+`New Yorkers voting in the June 22 primary for mayor will use ranked-choice voting for the first time this year.
 Confused?
 We can help.`\
 https://nytimes.com/interactive/2021/nyregion/ranked-choice-voting-nyc.html?searchResultPosition=4

 **Bob Porter, Jazz Producer and Broadcaster, Dies at 80**\